Package Leaflet: Information for the User

 This medication should not be administered to children and adolescents under 15 years old.

-because they may be especially affected by some side effects of the medication such as the appearance of slow heartbeats (bradycardia) or reduction of cardiac output, due to the content of phenylephrine and chlorphenamine.
-They may also be more likely to present side effects such as sedation, confusion, hypotension or excitement, and may be more sensitive to effects such as dry mouth and urinary retention.
+Elderly patients should not use this medication without consulting their doctor, as they may be more susceptible to certain side effects, such as bradycardia (slow heart rate) or reduced cardiac output, due to the content of phenylephrine and chlorphenamine.
+They are also more likely to experience side effects such as sedation, confusion, hypotension, or excitement, and may be more sensitive to effects such as dry mouth and urinary retention.

 How to take